 Biometric Authentication Failed

 This is a common issue and can happen for various reasons, even if your Aadhaar is linked.
-It means the system couldn’t verify your identity using your fingerprint or iris.
+It means the system was unable to verify your identity using your fingerprint or iris.

 What to do: